-- Ductal carcinoma: The cancer cells are in the breast’s lactiferous ducts.
-This type accounts for 85% of breast cancers.
+- Ductal carcinoma: the cancer cells are in the breast’s lactiferous ducts.
+This type represents 85% of breast cancers.

-- Lobular carcinoma: The cancer cells are present in the lobules.
-This type accounts for 10-15% of breast cancers.
+- Lobular carcinoma: the cancer cells are present in the lobules.
+This type represents 10-15% of breast cancers.

 Rare types of breast cancer:

 - Paget’s disease of the breast